-

 Ethical Considerations

-Remember, a notary public must remain impartial and should not notarize documents in which they have a financial or personal interest.
-Doing so can result in disciplinary action or loss of notary status.
+Remember, a notary public must be impartial.
+And, not notarize documents in which they have stake, financial or personal.
+Such actions can result in disciplinary action or revocation of notary status.

 Identification Requirements